John Vernou Bouvier Jr.: Career

 On June 28, 1888, Bouvier was admitted to the bar in New York and began working with the Hoadley, Lauterbach & Johnson firm.
 During World War I, he was commissioned a major in the Judge Advocate General's Department of the Army, the legal arm of the United States Army.
 After the war, he resumed the practice of law, with various firms, including Bouvier & Beale at 165 Broadway with his son-in-law Phelan Beale, until his retirement in 1930.
 Bouvier, who also held a seat on the Exchange, kept a diary and wrote on October 29, 1929, also known as "Black Tuesday" of the 1929 crash, "XXXX Blackest Panic Day of All.
 Record 16,410,000 shares traded.
 No bids at last prices.
 No bids--no bids".
 By the end of the crash, Bouvier had lost half of the $250,000 (equivalent to $ today) inheritance he received from his parents nine months before the crash.

 His retirement was short-lived because a year later he joined his uncle's firm, M.C.
 Bouvier & Co., members of the New York Stock Exchange, as a general partner.
 His uncle wisely unloaded most of his common stock positions before the 1929 crash, thereby preserving much of his $7,000,000 wealth (equivalent to $ today).
 Upon his uncle's death in 1935, the firm was dissolved.

-Bouvier worked as an trial attorney for 40 years, specializing in contracts, testamentary law, torts, securities, and stock exchanges.
+Bouvier worked as a trial attorney for 40 years, specializing in contracts, testamentary law, torts, securities, and stock exchanges.
 He served as general counsel for the Aetna Life Insurance Company, the Travelers Insurance Company, the Equitable Life Insurance Company, and the Metropolitan Street Railway Company.